A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

 - Things that contained chemicals (examples are fertilizer containers and bleach bottles)

 It’s also not the time to forget fire safety.
-When you do burn stuff, do it away from buildings and plants and have water ready just in case.
+When burning stuff, do it away from buildings and plants and have water ready just in case.
 Again, this is dangerous.
 Do it only as a last resort.

 One more thing.
 Never leave a fire unattended.
 Ever.

-If this ends up being a long-term thing, you should either clean or keep a lot of the items you’d usually throw out—just in case you’ll need them.
+If this ends up being a long-term thing, either clean or keep a lot of the items you’d usually throw out—just in case you’ll need them.

 Cardboard can be flattened and stacked to be used as tinder later, while paper can be reused as toilet paper.
 Have spare leather and fabrics?
 These can be useful as wound dressings and patches.